 Visiting Vindø Marin

 Wednesday November 25 2015 I had the opportunity to visit Vindø Marin, at Orust on the Swedish west coast.
 This is where our Vindø 995, Vestavind, was built in 1987/88.
 The yard does not build new boats now, in fact the 995 was the last boats that were built before the yard went bankrupt 1988.
 Only three 995s were built there, according to Peter, who showed me around.
 Vestavind was hull no 1.
 Hull no 3 is currently for sale in Oslo (April 2016).
-1994-95 four or five more boats were built another place at Orust, Peter had worked there.
+1994-95 a few more boats were built another place at Orust, Peter had worked there.
 Some of them have a pilot house.

 Here is an article about Vindø from Ferenc Maté: The World’s Best Sailboats.
 Volume I. The book was published before the first bankruptcy.